Vollinger0/esm/readme_performance.md

 - egs uses sqlite, which uses a single writer, so almost all game operations require a write on the disk, which is fatal for multiplayer.
 - the game creates >>100k directories in single folders (Shared, Playfields, Templates), which end up with several million files for the savegame.
 This is **extremely** slow on NTFS.
 On Windows you don't have many options either.
-- creating regular backups of that amount of files takes hours, removing them aswell so your disk may end up being constantly at 100%.
+- creating regular backups of that amount of files takes hours, removing them too, so your disk may end up being constantly at 100% - which in turn will block the operations on the database with sqlite
+- the game uses RakNet for networking.
+RakNet is primarily designed for real-time multiplayer networking, not for efficient handling of large file downloads.
+Having new players connect and download thousands of scenario assets obviously causes problems and disconnects for other players

+### Solutions

-### Solution: **Ramdisk**
+#### **Ramdisk**

 - this speeds disk io up to the max, there's probably nothing that can speed this up more than that
 - using a ramdisk, the game is no longer dependant on disk io, opening up to do other tasks while the game runs, without affecting it.
 - you can now create and delete backups in the background, the game won't even notice.

-#### Things that are sped up with a ramdisk
+##### Things that are sped up with a ramdisk

 - access and modifications to inventories/logistics/constructors are instant (-> RW to DB)
 - access and modification of the player inventory is instant (-> RW Players folder and DB)